CommandPost/FCPCafe/docs/blog/a-walk-into-the-sea-danny-williams-and-the-warhol-factory.md

 ---
-title: A Walk into the Sea: Danny Williams and the Warhol Factory
+title: A Walk into the Sea - Danny Williams and the Warhol Factory
 date: 2007-08-28
 author: Chris Hocking
 layout: blog